BARAVIND-12/Exploratory-data-analysis-using-sql/README.md

-# Exploratory Data Analysis using SQL
+# Global Pandemic Layoffs using SQL
 ## Project Objective
 - Analyzing the previously transformed dataset to get the insights about the pandamic layoffs based on company,year,country etc...